 You can appeal if you are unhappy with your secondary, junior or reception offer.

-You can find out more about appealing, or contact School Admissions for a form.
+You can find out more about appealing, or who to contact for a form.
 If your child is refused a place at a school outside Solihull you should contact the local authority for that school to find out about waiting lists and how to appeal.

 There is no right of appeal for nursery applicants because this is not statutory education.